Program Interns, Part-time (Fall 2019)

-The Center on International Cooperation (CIC) seeks interns to support a number of its programmatic areas during Spring and/or Summer 2019.
+The Center on International Cooperation (CIC) seeks interns to support a number of its programmatic areas during Fall 2019.
 Interns will learn directly about CIC’s work in its key programmatic areas.
 The intern will gain practical experience of being part of a dynamic team, building skills in outreach, research, and writing.

 The ideal candidate will have excellent writing and research skills, as well as a proven interest (through coursework, etc.) in CIC’s programmatic areas.
 The intern will ideally be a current graduate-level student.
 Interns are encouraged to attend all of CIC’s public events and open meetings to foster their understanding of current trends in the field.